BY BOB NICHOLS

 - CPM.
 “Although we can’t see it, taste it, smell it or hear it we can measure radiation and observe its effects.
 One way to measure radiation which the United States Environmental Protection Agency [EPA] has chosen to use on its radiation websites is in Counts Per Minute.
 Each Count is One Radioactive Decay.”
 Quote from the ‘Your Radiation, This Week.’”
 Apr 3, 2015.

 – Bob Nichols is a Project Censored Award winning writer and a San Francisco Bay View correspondent whose work regularly appears in The Oklahoma Observer and on-line at okobserver.org.
 A former bomb maker in a U.S. government factory in rural Oklahoma, he reports on the two nuclear weapons labs in the Bay Area.
-Check with me, Bob Nichols, at firstname.lastname@example.org for the next edition of Your Radiation, This Week.
+Check with Bob Nichols at firstname.lastname@example.org for the next edition of Your Radiation, This Week.
+Up to five previous editions of YRTW are listed at the end of each column.
+Each YRTW and all columns are at http://www.veteranstoday.com/author/bobnichols/

 © Bob Nichols